 But if you buy these storage items right now, they’ll just get in the way.

 So don’t hit the stores until you’ve finished your decluttering.
 This way, you’ll know what baskets, shelves and other storage supplies you’ll definitely have use for, and you won’t be forced to give every member of your family a box you didn’t actually need for Christmas.
 They’d call you ‘Storage Claus’ and mock you all day.
 You don’t want that.
+Check out how you can organise your document storage here.

 Don’t Try to Finish in One Day